jfelten/My_bare_metal_k8s/README.md

 dd if=/dev/zero of=kubernetes2.dsk bs=1M count=500000
 ```

-Mount those disks as devices in a new vm used for a gluster server.
+Mount those disks as devices in a new VM used for a gluster server.

 ```
 <domain type='kvm' id='5'>